milonmaze/privacy-terms-observatory-beta/www.gmfinancial.com/en-us/privacy-and-security/privacy-policy-online.html.md

 We may disclose personal information we collect from you to the following third parties, for the purposes specified:

 Service Providers.
 We may use third parties to provide you with products and services you request.
 If you are a customer, we may disclose the information we collect about you as described herein and in accordance with GM Financial customer privacy notices (for Lease and Retail) and applicable law.
-If you are a job applicant, we share your information with iCIMS who helps us process your job application.
+If you are a job applicant, we share your information with service providers who helps us process your job application.
 Affiliates.
 For customers, we may share personal information within the General Motors family of companies for analytical purposes, user preferences, and marketing in accordance with GM Financial’s customer privacy notices and applicable law.
 Dealers.
 We may share your credit application information with the dealer you select during the credit application process, in accordance with the terms and conditions of that process and applicable law.
 Change in Corporate Structure: We may share information in connection with a merger, acquisition, consolidation, change of control, or sale of all or a portion of our assets or if we undergo bankruptcy or liquidation.